Documentation Index

 over time for each tenant, requests from one tenant would likely hit multiple

-production clusters and you would not have the benefit of reduced memory footprint.
+Dedicated deployments and you would not have the benefit of reduced memory

-Also you might see 502 or timeout errors in case of different cluster nodes would return different context_to_app_id results for the same request.
+footprint.
+Also you might see 502 or timeout errors in case of different

 Switching between deployment types